Christian Panucci: Managerial career

 Panucci left his job as a pundit on 19 March 2012 to accept an offer from Maurizio Zamparini as team manager of Palermo, working alongside director of football and scouting chief Luca Cattani.
 On 24 April 2012, he resigned from his position just over a month after he took the job.

 On 23 July 2012, he was invited by Fabio Capello to work as his assistant in his work as a head coach of Russia national football team.
 He left his position after the end of the 2014 FIFA World Cup.

-In 2013 he qualified for the UEFA Pro Licence.
+In 2013, he qualified for the UEFA Pro Licence.

-On 18 March 2015, he was named as manager of Serie B team Livorno replacing Ezio Gelain.
+On 18 March 2015, he was named as manager of Serie B team Livorno, replacing Ezio Gelain.

 In June 2016, he was appointed as head coach of Ternana signing a one-year contract.

 Albania national team

-On 19 July 2017, Panucci was appointed as the Albania national football team head coach signing a 2 years and 4 months contract with the Albanian Football Association, replaced fellow Italian coach Gianni De Biasi which resigned in previous month.
-He started his work immediately traveling to Basel, Switzerland in July 2017 to watch Taulant Xhaka playing for FC Basel.
-However Xhaka was an unused substitute in the game and later was forced by Basel's coach along with all fellow unused substitutes in that game to train on the pitch post-match.
+On 19 July 2017, Panucci was appointed as the Albania national football team head coach signing a two years and four month contract with the Albanian Football Association, replaced fellow Italian coach Gianni De Biasi, who resigned in previous month.
+He started his work immediately traveling to Basel, Switzerland in July 2017 to watch Taulant Xhaka playing for Basel.
+However, Xhaka was an unused substitute in the game and later was forced by Basel's coach along with all fellow unused substitutes in that game to train on the pitch post-match.
 After being in the stadium for the game among his assistant Ervin Bulku, Panucci waited outside to meet Xhaka but unfortunately this meeting did not happen as Xhaka, being unsatisfied with Basel's coach decision, went home immediately and did not notice Panucci's SMS.
-Panucci then travelled to Zürich to see fellow Albanian midfielder Burim Kukeli who played with FC Zürich.
+Panucci then travelled to Zürich to see fellow Albanian midfielder Burim Kukeli who played with Zürich.
 In his first gathering with Albania national team for the 2018 FIFA World Cup qualification matches against Liechtenstein and Macedonia on 2 and 5 September 2017, Panucci brought 3 new players, Iván Balliu, the Spanish-born Albanian descent which previously played for Spain under-17 side, Valon Ahmedi and Hysen Memolla, both former Albanian under-21 internationals.
 In his first match in charge on 2 September against Liechtenstein, he led Albania to a 2–0 victory at the Elbasan Arena After a 2–0 home loss against Turkey in the first UEFA Euro 2020 qualifying match on 22 March 2019, Panucci was sacked the following day; during his tenure as head coach for Albania he only achieved four wins and two draws in 15 matches.

 Personal life

-Panucci is half Italian and half Czech.
+Panucci is half Italian and half Czech, the son of Vittorio, an Italian postman, and Hana, a Czech woman; they first met in Prague while he was there as part of a football team representing the Poste Italiane.
+His brother Patrick (born 1970) is also a former footballer whose career was spent almost entirely in the amateur divisions of Italy before becoming a scout.